 The FDA also helps support innovative product development by using legislative authorities designed to increase drug availability for minor animal species or minor uses in major species while ensuring critical standards are still met.
 One way the agency does this is through the conditional approval pathway for new animal drugs.
 Established as part of the Minor Use and Minor Species (MUMS) Animal Health Act in 2004, conditional approval allows a drug company to legally market a drug for use in a minor species, such as ornamental fish, ferrets, sheep, goats or honey bees, or for a use in a major species (horses, dogs, cats, cattle, pigs, turkeys and chickens) afflicted with an uncommon disease or condition (minor use) after proving the drug is safe and that there is reasonable expectation that it will be effective.

 Recently, this program has helped facilitate development and approval of certain innovative canine cancer drugs.
-For example, in January 2017, the FDA conditionally approved the first drug to treat lymphoma in dogs, and this drug became the first conditionally-approved companion animal drug to achieve full approval in July of this year.
+For example, in January 2017, the FDA conditionally approved the first drug to treat lymphoma in dogs, and this drug became the first conditionally-approved companion animal drug to achieve full approval in July 2021.
 In January 2021, the FDA conditionally approved the second drug and first oral tablet to treat lymphoma in dogs.
 The ability to utilize the MUMS conditional approval pathway enabled access to critical treatments for lymphoma in dogs before evaluation of all of the effectiveness data typical for a full approval had been completed.
 In December 2021, FDA conditionally approved a drug for the treatment of chemotherapy-induced diarrhea in dogs.
 While it is not a cancer drug itself, this new medication provides veterinarians and pet owners with a needed tool to help control the side effects of chemotherapy for dogs undergoing some cancer treatments.